A group of supplies that are commonly used for cast drawing.

 Paint used for cast painting: Hand-mulled raw umber, Rublev lead white, Blue Ridge ivory black.

 Most cast painting is done using a mixture of ivory black and raw umber for the darks, and lead white (or titanium) for the lights.
 Some ateliers do not allow the raw umber for the darks, but simply have their students use ivory black.

 I prefer to mull my own paint (another topic for another article).
-If you do not, when choosing a paint avoid student-grade versions, as well as zinc white.
+If you do not, when choosing a paint avoid student-grade versions, as well as all forms of zinc white.

 All the major manufactures make good paint.
 Some of the best are:

 In addition to the above (as well as to some of the drawing supplies), you will need:

 - Distilled/rectified turpentine, mineral spirits, OMS, or lavender spike oil

 - Palette cup(s)